microsoft/msbuild-lab335-agentic-rag/lab/exercise-3-optional-automated-evaluation.md

 1. Run the evaluator on your app by running the following command in the terminal:

     +++*python evals/evaluate.py --numquestions=5 --resultsdir=evals/results/firstfive*+++

+    This will add a new folder called **firstfive** to the **evals/results/** directory.
+This folder contains the evaluation results for the first five questions in the ground truth file.

 1. Review the evaluation results by running the following command in the terminal: